potoshk/potos-docs/docs/develop/explorer_usage.md

 # Explorer usage

-Explorer is blockchain explorer for Universal BCOS.
+Explorer is blockchain explorer for FISCO BCOS.
 Explorer gives you an insight about the blockchain network by monitoring the network health and providing various statistics.
-You can also explore the block and transaction data and the list of smart contracts on the Universal BCOS blockchain network.
+You can also explore the block and transaction data and the list of smart contracts on the FISCO BCOS blockchain network.

 ![](../_static/develop/WeCoScan-main.png)